samplemaker/freefem_matlab_octave_plot/README.md

 1.)
 The FE-Space function is given on each mesh node (preferred method)
 2.)
 The FE-Space function is given as a triangle/vertice list

 In this sense P1-Element simulations can be written directly into an ASCII file because the degree of freedom (=Vh.ndof) of a P1-space function is equal to the number of nodes in the mesh.
-In order to export simulation data created from higher order FE-Elements the FE-Space data must first be converted to P1-Element data.
-For this purpose you can use the `=` operator in FreeFem++.
-I.e. you can simply write `Vh u=v` where `u` is from type P1 and `v` is from type P2.
+In order to export simulation data created from higher order FE-Elements the FE-Space data must be converted to P1-Element data first of all.
+For this purpose the `=` operator can be used.
+For example the statement `Vh u=v` copies the data from `v` to `u` where `u` is from type P1 and `v` is (for example) from type P2.

 Saves the P1-Element scalar function `u`:
 ```Matlab